 While only a vegan since April 2013, it’s has made me a better cook.
 Don’t know why.
-Maybe it’s a coalescing of three decades of self-taught kitchen skills.
+Dropping flesh in 1990 though continuing eggs and dairy was one thing.
+Maybe it’s a coalescing of three decades (since 1980) of self-taught kitchen skills.
 No matter.
 I’ve started sharing lessons.

 I taught a sequence of three 90-minute classes at Ozark Natural Foods in October 2013.
 The classes were free, focusing roughly on breakfast, lunch and dinner with tips liberally sprinkled.
 The course was set up by ONF Community Outreach Coordinator Heather Artripe.